| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 the recommended starting height of .310" and make your adjustments

+from that point.
 Never attempt to determine if you have enough slip by holding your

 foot on the brake and revving the engine.
 This is a sure way to overheat